 , the old Roman name for the region which is now Romania and Moldova.

-DIANA f English, Spanish, Italian, Portuguese, Catalan, German, Dutch, Romanian, Russian, Lithuanian, Roman Mythology
+DIANA f English, Spanish, Italian, Portuguese, Romanian, Catalan, German, Dutch, Danish, Swedish, Norwegian, Russian, Bulgarian, Lithuanian, Polish, Roman Mythology

 Probably derived from an old Indo-European root meaning "heavenly, divine", related to dyeus

 ).
 Diana was a Roman goddess of the moon, hunting, forests, and childbirth, often identified with the Greek goddess Artemis

 FLANAGAN m English (Rare)